HQIP’s Service User Network (SUN) was established in 2009 and has about 40 patient and public representatives.

 As well as these meetings, members also volunteer for working groups.
 Working groups include developing resources and taking part in steering and advisory groups.
 For example, SUN members are involved in advisory groups for HQIP, Clinical Outcome Review Programme, National Joint Registry, consultant outcomes publication.

 Those interested in attending meetings and joining the Network, should contact:

-Adrian Hardy – Adrian has been involved with SUN activity for over 4 years and became chair this year.
+Adrian Hardy – Adrian has been involved with SUN activity since 2013 and became chair in 2017.
 He is keen to encourage greater participation by existing and new members in the work of the Service User Network as it supports the work of HQIP in improving patient experience in the health and care services.

-Larry Gardiner– Larry is a new member of the HQIP Service User Network and comes from a background in improving the patient experience through Patient and Public Participation in Commissioning where he lives.
+Larry Gardiner– Larry comes from a background in improving the patient experience through Patient and Public Participation in Commissioning where he lives and has been the Vice Chair of SUN since 2017.
 He has a Lay Observer contract at his local hospital and is a trustee with an Advocacy charity called Getting Heard.